 A search engine user is 30% more likely to click on the number 1 or number 2 result listed on a search engine result page.

 So the secret to good website traffic is a good search engine position.
 But the website also needs to rank well for relevant key terms, key terms that will position the site in front of the right audience.

 How do you achieve that position?

 SEO is an anagram for search engine optimisation, which means to refine a website to adhere to search engine quality guidelines and develop that site so that pages and posts gain a good search engine position.

 As I’ve said, there are lots of website factors to get right first, but once you’ve nailed the fundamentals you can start that expansion and development.
 Read on.

 Researching key terms for pages and posts

-Competition online is rife – especially in the travel, tourism and leisure industry.
+Competition online is rife – especially in travel, tourism and leisure industries.

 It can feel like there is too much competition and that gaining a good rank is near impossible.

 I’m here to tell you that your website can rank.
 For lower competition key terms.